-Description: Thallus crustose, endosubstratic, to thinly episubstratic and areolate, whitish, sometimes delimited by a very thin pale prothallus, forming orbicular patches to 4 cm in diam.
+Description: Thallus crustose, endosubstratic to thinly episubstratic and areolate, whitish, forming orbicular, up to 4 cm wide patches, sometimes delimited by a very thin, pale prothallus, sorediate.
 Areoles sparse, discrete or contiguous, becoming more or less convex, usually esorediate.
 Medulla white, I-.
-Soralia bursting through the cell-layers of the substrate, often delimited by a thin, lacerate rim of bark or wood cells, pale green to bluish green, but frequently darkened and brownish to blackish, orbicular to ellipsoid-elongate, flat to crateriform, to 0.4 mm in diam., bearing farinose, to 30 µm wide soredia which are strongly inspersed with crystals dissolving in K. Apothecia rare, lecideine, black, 0.2-0.5 mm across, initially more or less immersed, then sessile, with a concave to rarely flat disc, and a thin, usually persistent proper margin.
-Proper exciple dispersa-type, the inner hyphae distinct, pigmented, prosoplectenchymatous, the outer hyphae with short, angular, distinctly swollen cells more or less carbonized with a brown pigment; epithecium olive-brown, N-; hymenium colourless, to 120 µm high, strongly inspersed with oil droplets; paraphyses simple or sparingly branched, 1.5-2 µm thick in lower part, apically swollen to 4-5 µm, with a brown pigment cap; hypothecium deep reddish brown.
-Asci 8-spored, clavate, Bacidia-type.
+Soralia bursting through the cell-layers of the substrate, often delimited by a thin, lacerate rim of bark or wood cells, pale green to bluish green, but frequently darkened and brownish to blackish, orbicular to ellipsoid-elongate, flat to crateriform, up to 0.4 mm across, bearing farinose, up to 30 µm wide soredia which are strongly inspersed with crystals dissolving in K. Apothecia rare, lecideine, black, 0.2-0.5 mm across, initially more or less immersed, then sessile, with a concave to finally flat disc, and a thin, usually persistent proper margin.
+Proper exciple dispersa-type, Proper exciple Dispersa-type, of radially arranged hyphae, the inner part of long-celled, parallel, strongly agglutinated and thick-walled hyphae, the outer part of short-celled, isodiametric hyphae without intercellular spaces; epithecium olive-brown, N-; hymenium colourless, up to 120 µm high, strongly inspersed with oil droplets; paraphyses simple or sparingly branched, 1.5-2 µm thick at mid-level, the apical cells 4-5 µm wide, with a brown cap; hypothecium deep reddish brown.
+Asci 8-spored, clavate to cylindrical-clavate, the apical dome K/I+ dark blue with a pale, conical-pointed apical cushion (axial mass), the wall I-, but the thin outer gel I+ blue, Bacidia-type.
 Ascospores 1(-3)-septate, soon brown, narrowly ellipsoid, usually not constricted at septum, with pointed and often paler ends, sometimes slightly curved, 18-28 x 7.5-12.5 µm, Callispora-type.
-Photobionr chlorococcoid.
-Spot tests: thallus K+ yellow, C-, KC-, P- or P+ yellow, UV-.
+Photobiont chlorococcoid.
+Spot tests: thallus K+ yellow, C-, KC-, P- or P+ yellow, UV-; soralia K- or K+ faintly yellow (squash preparations).
 Chemistry: atranorin, placodiolic acid.

-Note: a usually sterile species with bluish-greenish, round to elongated, and flat to concave soralia reacting K- in squash preparations; usually found on periodically dry wood of logs and old fences in upland areas; certainly more widespread in the Alps, and locally rather common.
+Note: a usually sterile species with bluish-greenish, round to elongated, and flat to concave soralia reacting K- in squash preparations; usually found on periodically dry wood of logs and old fences in upland areas; certainly more widespread in the Alps, and locally rather common, but often overlooked.

 Growth form: Crustose